 Once a dog's activities of daily living have been identified, it is important to define family beliefs, the family's needs as care unfolds, and the goals for the dog as death approaches.
-An essential part of establishing goals of palliative therapy is understanding the expected course of the life-limiting disease, in this case, cancer.
-Knowledge is power and knowledge about disease allows for the development of a personalized palliative care plan.
+An essential part of establishing goals of palliative therapy is understanding the expected course of the life-limiting disease - in this case, cancer.
+Knowledge about disease allows for the development of a personalized palliative care plan.

 How can palliative care help make my dog with life-limiting disease more comfortable?

-Pain management is the most important facet of palliative care in dogs.
-Pain is best managed from a multimodal perspective, which means using various techniques, both pharmacologic (medications) as well as nonpharmacologic, in conjunction to achieve the goal of maximum comfort.
+Pain management is the most important part of palliative care.
+Pain is best managed using multiple therapies together, both pharmacologic (medications) and nonpharmacologic, to achieve maximum comfort.

-Several classes of medication, as well as nutraceuticals (nutritional supplements), can be used together to combat pain.
-In addition, your veterinarian may suggest one or a combination of nonpharmacologic therapies to address musculoskeletal pain:
+Several classes of medication, as well as nutritional supplements (nutraceuticals), can be used together to combat pain.
+Your veterinarian may also suggest one or more nonpharmacologic therapies to address musculoskeletal pain:

-- Medical acupuncture can modify the dog's overall pain experience by sending signals to the brain and nervous system that change the dog's perception of pain.
-In addition, acupuncture can release painful trigger points in muscles and reduce abnormal nervous system activity.
+- Medical acupuncture can change your dog’s perception of pain by sending signals to the brain and nervous system.
+Acupuncture can also release painful trigger points in muscles and reduce abnormal nervous system activity.

-- Massage can be performed by a trained provider.
-However, many massage techniques can also be taught for use at home.
-Most dogs find massage to be very comforting.
+- Massage can be performed by a trained provider and massage techniques can also be taught for use at home.
+Most dogs find massage comforting.

-- Chiropractic adjustment, used to restore movement in the skeleton where restrictions have occurred, may be a technique that can help a palliative care patient move more normally.
+- Chiropractic adjustment, used to restore movement in the skeleton where restrictions have occurred, may help a palliative care patient move more normally.

 How can I make my home more comfortable for my dog who is receiving palliative care?

-Palliative care generally includes modifying the home environment to maximize mobility and to modify activities of daily living in a way that sustains and prevents injury to the dog, whose balance and ability to move normally may be compromised.
+Palliative care includes modifying the home environment to maximize mobility and prevent injury to the dog, whose balance and ability to move normally may be compromised.
 Some simple modifications include:

-- Adding nonskid floor surfaces, which generally make moving around the house easier for palliative care patients.
-In rooms without carpet, there are several creative ways to create nonskid floors, including incorporating area rugs and the spongy interlocking floor tiles often found in children's play areas and gyms.
+- Adding non-skid floor surfaces, which make moving around the house easier.
+There are several creative ways to create non-skid floors, including using area rugs or the spongy, interlocking floor tiles found in children's play areas and gyms.

 - Raising food and water dishes to just above elbow height.
-This change allows a dog that may have back pain to eat and drink with the spine in a neutral position, minimizing the risk for back pain during meals.
-If the dog is minimally mobile, it may be best to teach him to allow food and water bowls to be placed in front of him wherever he is comfortable resting.
+This change allows a dog to eat and drink with the spine in a neutral position, minimizing back pain.
+If the dog is minimally mobile, you can place food and water bowls in front of them wherever they are comfortable resting.

-- Blocking access to stairs or making sure the dog is supervised when going up or down stairs.
-A sling or vest can be used to assist a dog if carrying him is not an option.
+- Blocking access to stairs or making sure the dog is supervised when navigating stairs.
+You can use a sling or vest to assist a dog if carrying him is not an option.

-It is clear that palliative care for a dog facing life-limiting disease can encompass many different aspects of day-to-day life.
-The key pieces with palliative care are to control pain, maintain mobility, and adapt the environment to keep your dog engaged in family activities.
-Your veterinary healthcare team will partner with you to put together the most appropriate palliative care plan for your dog.
+Palliative care involves controlling pain, maintaining mobility, and adapting the environment to keep your dog engaged in family activities.
+Your veterinary team will partner with you to create the most appropriate palliative care plan for your dog.